antoniogarrote/levanzo/README.md

                                            ::hydra/range xsd/string}))
 ```
 In the example, other options for a property like the `title` and `description` are also provided.
 To see a complete list of arguments, check the documentation for the `hydra/property` function.
-The `levanzo.hydra/id` function can be used to extract the URI ID of a component of the Hydra model.
+The `levanzo.hydra/id` function can be used to extract the URI ID of a component from the Hydra model.

 Levanzo is built using [Clojure Spec](https://clojure.org/about/spec), that's the reason you will see so many namespaced keywords in the library.

 The next important Hydra concept after properties is the notion of [Hydra classes](http://www.hydra-cg.com/spec/latest/core/#hydra:Class).
-Classes are collection of resources with shared semantics, meaning by shared semantics that they are described using the same set of properties.
+Classes are collections of resources with shared semantics, meaning by shared semantics that they are described using the same set of properties.
 To group the properties of a Hydra class we use the `levanzo.hydra/supported-property` function. `supported-property` allows us to describe some constraints about properties when they are used to describe instances of that Hydra class.
 Examples of constraints are [`::hydra/required`](http://www.hydra-cg.com/spec/latest/core/#hydra:required), [`::hydra/readonly`]((http://www.hydra-cg.com/spec/latest/core/#hydra:readonly)) and [`::hydra/writeonly`]((http://www.hydra-cg.com/spec/latest/core/#hydra:writeonly)).

 This information, plus the range of the property will be used by Levanzo to perform constraint validations on incoming data.